 8. I can wear my jammies all day if I want.

 Since I work from home, sometimes I go all day without seeing anyone until my husband comes home from the office.
 That means I can take a long, hot bubble bath in the middle of the day if I want, or stay in my jammies, loungewear or yoga pants all day if I want.
 I consider this a true luxury!
 My favorite loungewear has to be ultra-soft and feminine, and double as jammies, of course!
-I love these yummy Vanessa pajama pants and a coordinating tee from Make + Model (that’s Nordstrom’s line of loungewear).
+I love these yummy pajama pants and coordinating tee, which unfortunately has sold out since I first published this post, but they are from Make + Model (that’s Nordstrom’s line of loungewear).
 Every piece in this line is delicious, and I never want to take them off!

-If you are struggling to get used to the empty nest, or if your youngest is graduating this month and you see it looming, know that just like any other season of life, it comes with its share of joys and challenges.
+If you are struggling to get used to the empty nest, or if you see it looming, know that just like any other season of life, it comes with its share of joys and challenges.
 It is an adjustment, to be sure, and you need to give yourself time to settle into it.
 You might want to try making a list of what is wonderful about it to remind yourself of the blessings that come along with this season.
 I hope I got you started!
 Let me know what you love (or are looking forward to) in the empty nest in the comments below, okay?

 SHOP THE POST

 P. S. If you’ve been hanging around here for awhile, you have probably figured out how much I love color.
-In a world where everybody is embracing the all-white look in home decor, I have just redone my family room in blue, yellow, and pink! 🙂
+As you can see in these photos, in a world where everybody is embracing the all-white look in home decor, I have just redone my family room in blue, yellow, and pink! 🙂